1. Commercial Banks:

 2. International Agencies and Development Banks:

-A number of international agencies and development banks have been set up over the years to finance international trade and business by providing long and medium term loans and grants to promote the development of economically backward areas in the world.
+A number of international agencies and development banks have been set up over the years to finance international trade and business by providing long- and medium-term loans and grants to promote the development of economically backward areas in the world.
 The main among them include International Finance Corporation (IFC), EXIM Bank and Asian Development Bank.

 3. International Capital Markets: